 - Make crema (whisk ingredients together) and chop radishes/onions/cilantro.

-- Heat up a saute pan and cook remaining minced onions and garlic in 1 tb lard.
+- Heat up a saute pan and cook 1 minced onion and 6 cloves of minced garlic in 1 tb lard.
 Add lengua, ½ tsp salt and cook until browned (just a few minutes).

 - Assemble your tacos!
 Have a taco bar!
 Have a taco party!
 Eat tacos forever, cuz they're awesome.

 This post has been shared on Phoenix Helix’s Paleo-AIP roundtable.